jesseValkama/cv_project_cpp/README.md

 # CV application project (still in progress)

-A simple LeNet MNIST classification project with cpp (to "prove" my cpp skills).
+A simple ResNet classification project with cpp.
+This is my first cpp project, so be warned.

 ## Description

-This project includes a custom training loop for lenet.
+This project includes a custom training loop for ResNet and Lenet.
 The testing includes metrics such as recall, precision and accuracy with a confusion matrix.
 In addition, the inference supports png images (I made mine in paint).
 Inference also supports feature map visualisations either by index or gradcam.